adrianN/adrianN.github.io/markdown/rust_parser_old.markdown

 So that about wraps it up.
 I learned a bit.
 The borrow checker is pretty helpful.
 Most of the time when it nagged me it was right and I was wrong.
 Enums and match are very useful for this kind of project.
 Testing is a breeze.

-## Get the code

-The whole code for this article, included the ommitted lines that define modules and include crates and stuff is available here: https://github.com/adrianN/simple_rust_parser